McGill Faculty of Law: McGill Journal of Sustainable Development Law

 The McGill Journal of Sustainable Development Law (MJSDL) was established in 2004 and focuses on sustainable development and environmental law and policy.
 It is peer-reviewed and published bi-annually.

 McGill Journal of Law and Health

 The McGill Journal of Law and Health (MJLH) was established in 2007.
 It is a peer-reviewed, open-access journal and is published annually.
 The MJLH focuses on health law and has been cited four times by the Supreme Court of Canada.
 Most recently, an article from the journal was cited in the Reference Re Assisted Human Reproduction Act.

 McGill Journal of Dispute Resolution

 The McGill Journal of Dispute Resolution (MJDR) is a bilingual peer-reviewed academic journal dedicated to scholarship in the fields of arbitration, mediation, facilitation, negotiation and other forms of alternative dispute resolution.
-The McGill Journal of Dispute Resolution was first published in 2015.
+MJDR was first published in 2015.

 Legal Information Clinic at McGill

 The Legal Information Clinic at McGill is a non-profit legal information clinic for McGill students and the Montreal community.
 The Legal Information Clinic is a separate entity from McGill but is run by McGill law students.
 Originally founded in 1973 by then-law student Michael Bergman, the Clinic works on more than 2,000 cases a year.

 The Clinic also provides a student advocacy service for McGill students accused of disciplinary offences or looking to resolve disputes with McGill University.